hugginsio/kv2/docs/protocol.md

 <a name="secrets-v1-SecretMetadata"></a>

 ### SecretMetadata
-SecretMetadata represents a secret and all its versions.
+Represents a secret and all its versions.

 | Field | Type | Label | Description |